 We at Razzball realize that exporting our views across the country has damaging consequences on the blogosphere.
-To help make amends, we are reaching out to leading team blogs and featuring their locally blogged answers to pressing 2011 fantasy baseball questions regarding their team.Please, blog, may I have some more?
+To help make amends, we are reaching out to leading team blogs and featuring their locally blogged answers to pressing 2014 fantasy baseball questions regarding their team.
+We feel this approach will be fresher, more sustainable, and require less energy consumption (for us anyway).
+The 2014 Padres Fantasy Baseball Preview comes courtesy of Darklighter from Gaslamp Ball.Please, blog, may I have some more?